Safe Foods to Eat When Everything Upsets Your Gut

 Whenever I create a gut-friendly main meal I like to make sure there is a balance of each of the macronutrients - protein, fats and carbs.
 This ensures we are getting enough of our healthy and anti-inflammatory fats, amino acids from protein for repair, and vitamins, minerals and other micronutrients from carbohydrates.

-Each main meal should be made up of a quality source of protein (meat, fish, poultry, eggs, protein powder, gelatin, collagen or bone broth), carbohydrate from fruit, vegetables, grains and legumes as tolerated and healthy fats that are ideally high in omega-3’s such as those listed above or avocado, coconut products, nuts, seeds and oils.
+Each main meal should be made up of a quality source of protein (meat, fish, poultry, eggs, protein powder, gelatin, collagen or bone broth), carbohydrate from fruit, vegetables, GF grains and legumes as tolerated, and healthy fats that are ideally high in omega-3’s such as those listed above or avocado, coconut products, nuts, seeds and oils.

 Gut healing diets

-The most common gut healing diets like Low-FODMAP, SCD, GAPS, Paleo AIP, etc. are well known because, in most cases, they are effective.
-They all differ slightly but generally have the basics in common; restricted carbohydrates and a focus on good quality sources of proteins and fats.
+The most common gut healing diets like SIBO Bi-Phasic, Low-FODMAP, SCD, GAPS, Paleo AIP, etc. are well known because, in most cases, they are effective.
+They all differ slightly but generally have these basics in common; restricted carbohydrates and a focus on good quality sources of proteins and fats.
 Why are carbohydrates restricted?
-Because these are the preferred food source of gut bugs, both beneficial and bad, within the microbiome.
-It is important to note that these diets are only beneficial in the short term and may be harmful if used for extended periods.
-Due to the level of restriction most require, the diversity of the gut microbiome can be negatively impacted (reduced), potentially leading to poor immunity and other chronic conditions.
+Because these are the preferred food source of gut bugs, both beneficial and bad/opportunistic, within the microbiome.

 Each of these diets has a specific purpose and if your practitioner has recommended one, you can easily find the allowable foods lists with a basic Google search.
 Here’s a list of some of the most commonly allowed foods that are a good place to start: